Kroc/pling-z80/docs/implementation.md

 Therefore the parser must skip leading whitespace until it comes upon a character and handle the special cases: comments, numbers and strings, before resorting to a standard token.

-This EBNF grammar presents the parser's view of the incoming bytes, but doesn't enforce program structure, for example pairing `:` with `;`, that happens during assembling; although parsing and assembling may be happening at the same time depending on implementation.
+This EBNF grammar presents the parser's view of the incoming bytes, but doesn't enforce program structure, for example pairing `:` with `;`, that happens during assembling, although parsing and assembling may be happening at the same time depending on implementation.

 ```ebnf
 eol               = [ "\r" ] , "\n" ;